MINIMALaq/Object-Oriented-Programming-in-Python/README.md

         print(" I am from class B")

 ```
-we can create a subclass and inherit from multiple parentclass too.
+we can create a subclass and inherit from multiple parent class too.

 ```Python
 class C(A,B):